Spiral, target, stripe, and disordered waves in active six-state Potts models: Summary

 We clarified the detailed dynamics of the six-state active Potts models as follows: (i) The difference between DS and SP waves, comprising all six states, was clarified.
 Shallow peaks or minima appear in the contact probability, correlation length, and correlation time at the boundary between these two modes. (ii) TG and ST wave modes were newly observed under strong repulsion at nonflip contacts.
 These modes can coexist via hysteresis.
 During coarsening from a random mixture to ST waves, SP waves form temporally as intermediate states. (iii) The transition from wave to mixing modes is also characterized by the time autocorrelation function. (iv) Previously, an SP wave comprising three states was considered a single mode.
 However, these waves comprise forward and backward waves, which propagate in opposite directions. (v) The transition between the waves comprising even- and odd-numbered states is first-order under asymmetric contact energies, similar to the Ising model under a magnetic field.
 Moreover, we confirmed that these dynamics occur not only in square lattices but also in the hexagonal lattices.

 In this study, we expanded the simulation conditions to include stronger repulsion at nonflip contacts.
 However, the parameter space has not yet been fully covered.
 When stronger attractions are used at nonflip contacts than at contacts between the same states ($J_{\mathrm{nf}}>J_{k,k}$), we found a local alternative arrangement in a checkerboard pattern, similar to that in antiferromagnetism.
-The dynamics in this active antiferromagnetic region have not been investigated in detail.
-Several modes of the eight-state cyclic Potts model and in competitive flip cycles have been investigated in Refs.~\onlinecite{nogu25b} and \onlinecite{nogu26a}, respectively.
+The local arrangement can modify wave dynamics.\cite{nogu26d} Several modes of the eight-state cyclic Potts model and in competitive flip cycles have been investigated in Refs.~\onlinecite{nogu25b} and \onlinecite{nogu26a}, respectively.
 Other dynamic modes can emerge under unexplored conditions, such as larger numbers of states and different flip networks.
 Overall, the active Potts models provide an excellent platform for further exploration of spatiotemporal patterns under thermal fluctuations.